sarn1/example-aspnet-mvc/ComicBookGallery/README.md

 - You may need to create a folder for each controller and have the view be inside that folder.
 See **View/ComicBooks/Detail.cshtml**
 - **Razor** is a view language allowing you to create views by combining C# and HMTL.
 - For Razor, you can edit without having to recompile.
+- `ViewBag` is an object built into MVC that allows you to pass data from a controller to a view.
+See **Controller/ComicBooksController.cs**
+- Using a dynamic type like `ViewBag` you don't get intellisense in the view when developing using Razor.
+- ViewBag variables are not case-sensitive.